Data in this graph are copyrighted. Please review the copyright information in the series notes before sharing.

 Release: Z.1 Financial Accounts of the United States

-Units: Millions of Dollars, Not Seasonally Adjusted
+Units: Millions of U.S. Dollars, Not Seasonally Adjusted

 For more information about the Flow of Funds tables, see the Financial Accounts Guide.